The History of Trondheim

 Before Trondheim was officially founded, the area was known as Øretinget.
 An Øretinget is an assembly for representatives from each reason, who would meet to award legal judgements and pass laws.
 It eventually developed into an assembly where the King of Norway was proclaimed, and it’s believed that Harald Fairhair was proclaimed at this assembly.

-The early years & the battle for Christianity
+The Early Years & Battle for Christianity

 Image result for olav tryggvason